 A resume connects your skills, characteristics, and experience directly to the opportunity you’re applying for.
 See our resume template here.

-A cover letter is like a “love letter” to the employer—it tells them why you are truly interested in their specific organization and opportunity, and gives additional detail on why you’d be an asset to their team.
-(You do not need this at hiring fairs.)
+A cover letter tells the employer why you are truly interested in their specific organization and opportunity, and gives additional detail on why you’d be an asset to their team.
+(You do not need this at hiring fairs, but it is often a required part of job/internship applications.)
 See our cover letter template here.

 A reference list is a brief list of people the employer can call to confirm you’re as skilled and trustworthy as you say you are.
-(You do not need this at hiring fairs.)
+(You do not need this at hiring fairs, but it is often a required part of job/internship applications.)
 See our reference list template here.

 What if there’s no space to add my cover letter and/or reference list?